spjhon/Doc-Knowledge/knowledge/03react/Patterns/05-Architecture.md

 —Charlie Munger, investor.

 “What is mise en place?” you might ask.
 According to Wikipedia, mise en place means “everything in its place.”

+For all the alchemy that goes into building something, the magic of making is only possible because of the many repetitive processes we endure in preparation for final assembly. - Adam Savage, MythBusters

+- One such way we can focus on aspects of our application individually is by effectively leveraging components.

+### 1.1 The Workspace

+If you’re building web applications with components, you should consider adding a component workspace.

+### 1.2 StoryBook

+Excelentensimima herramienta de testeo de componentes sin necesidad de poner a correr la app.
+Storybook is an open source project to assist in building component libraries.

+## 2. Configuring Our Workspace

+## 3. Our First Storybook Stories

+Una vez instalado el storybook, se debe de crear un archivo typo story para que storybook lea las configuraciones y lo agrege a la lista